meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 </div>

-So, we observe that the estimated cost for producing the motor hub ADAC amounts to approximately **18** euros, excluding shipping and assembly charges.
+So, the estimated cost for producing the motor hub ADAC amounts to approximately **18** euros, excluding shipping and assembly charges.

 ### Cost estimation overview